perryf/switch-game-ratings/README.md

   - i.e. change "/assests/" to "./assests/"
 - need to figure out a way around this...

--- todo -- check other games to add
+-- todos...
 -- if price is 0, don't show price field
+-- add games: witcher, star of providence, toejam and earl -- check other games I've missed